Wish You Were Here (musical): Act I

 Fay flirts with Muscles and Itchy gets increasingly jealous.
 Teddy and Chick return on Chick's bicycle and are greeted by the entire camp.
 Though they see their relationship as a friendship, everyone else sees a blossoming romance ("Certain Individuals").
 Everyone leaves except for the spurned Itchy who watches Fay ride off on Muscles' shoulders.
 Itchy decides that he has got to get some new social ideas that will excite the girls.
 He decides to have a candlelight evening in the social hall.
 He figures that will be so romantic that all the girls will forget Muscles and his sports events.
 Unfortunately, his plan backfires when the Social Hall catches fire.
 Kandel is so mad at Itchy that he demotes him to Boat House Boy and puts Muscles in charge of all social events.

 The next day Chick takes Teddy out to Eagle Rock, yelling at Pinky to stay away from her.
 When Teddy asks what has come over him, Chick reveals that he loves Teddy.
-He proposes marriage, and imagines how his friends would react to their going out together to museums and cultural events ("They Won't Know Me").
-Teddy tells Chick that not only is she already engaged, she meant to get married next week.
-Even though she, too, loves Chick she can't call off the wedding.
-Rather than talk anymore about it, they go back to the camp.
+He proposes marriage and imagines how his friends would react to their going out together to museums and cultural events ("They Won't Know Me").
+Teddy tells Chick that not only is she already engaged, but she is also meant to get married next week.
+Even though she, too, loves Chick she cannot call off the wedding.
+Rather than talk any more about it, they go back to the camp.
 Back at the boathouse, we find Itchy has been demoted to Boat Boy.
 Teddy and Chick return from Eagle Rock and Chick confronts Fay about Teddy's engagement.
 She confesses that she knew all along that Teddy was engaged and gives Teddy her ring back.
 The girls enter in their bathing suits - ready for the Miss Camp Karefree Contest.
 Gussie, one of the available girls rushes forward and shows Chick that she has no ring on her finger.
 He asks her out and plans on cheering for her in the contest.
 Teddy, hurt, decides that she too will enter the contest, in retaliation.
 Pinky is thrilled to have the chance to put the moves on Teddy ("Summer Afternoon").
 Pinky naturally picks Teddy to win the contest.
 He shows her the gorgeous new dress.
 In return, she gives him a kiss, and in a jealous fit, Chick pushes Pinky into the pool.

 Kandel has Chick restrained and threatens to fire him.
 Pinky delights in watching this happen to Chick and laughs.
 Teddy, upset at seeing Chick humiliated, pushes Pinky into the pool.
 Nevertheless, Chick still leaves with Gussie and Teddy watches them go, crying.